dfinity/metrics-proxy/README.md

 The proxy object determines where to listen on, where to fetch metrics from, and how the fetched metrics will be post-processed by the proxy.

+Optionally, a `cache_duration` can be specified (as a Rust duration string), which will cause successful metrics fetches from the backend (`connect_to`) to be cached for that duration of time.
+Leaving the value absent will defeat the cache.

 ### `listener_spec`

 A dictionary that requires only one key: `url`.
 Fragments and query